 The ACAF program is built to deliver technical skills that get you ahead, in a way that is:

 Using authentic business scenarios with hands-on use of accounting and business software.

-With valuable workplace skills such as ethics and communications into the program.
+With valuable workplace skills such as ethics and communications

 With electives to give you the best opportunities for advancement in a career area of

 Study at your own pace and complete the program within two to three years (part-time), or sooner, depending on credits previously earned.